adityatripathi5/Snaatak/Sprint0/ansible/dynamic_inventory.md

 *   **Databases:** If host information is stored in a relational database (e.g., PostgreSQL, MySQL) or NoSQL database, a script can connect and query it.
 *   **LDAP / Active Directory:** Can be queried for computer objects.
 *   **Custom APIs:** Internal asset management systems or applications might provide APIs to list hosts.
-*   **Virtualization Platforms:** Direct queries to APIs of platforms like Proxmox VE or oVirt might require custom scripts if specific plugins aren't available.
+*   **Virtualization Platforms:** Direct queries to APIs of platforms might require custom scripts if specific plugins aren't available.

 For these sources, you might need to write a custom dynamic inventory script (in Python, Go, Ruby, shell, etc.) ensuring it outputs the required JSON format when called with `--list` and potentially `--host <hostname>`.